 What is the challenge?

 The challenge is to complete six activities – each one involves tasks and skills that are also used in a particular job role.
-The challenge pack includes resources, lists of any materials required and instructions for all the activities, which can be done at home with adult supervision or in the usual huts/halls/spaces as part of regular unit meetings.
-The pack has background information as well about the careers and opportunities for young people.
-By taking part in this challenge, young people can start to develop some of the skills they would need for a future career in science or engineering – including creativity and using imagination - and learn that anyone can be a scientist or engineer.
+The challenge pack includes resources, lists of any materials required and instructions for all the activities, which can be done at home with adult supervision or as part of regular unit meetings.
+There is specific guidance for leaders to run the activities online.
+The pack also has background information about the careers and opportunities for young people.
+By taking part in this challenge, young people can start to develop some of the skills they would need for a future career in science or engineering, including creativity and using imagination, and learn that anyone can be a scientist or engineer.

 Who is it for?